pitchplay/blog-content/_posts/2016-05-24-for-the-love-of-music.md

 ![](/assets/img/2016-05-25/friends.jpg){:width="60%"}

 Although not completely understood, our love for music is ever prevalent.
 Furthermore, every individual’s connection to music is unique.
-Our love for music is rooted to our own experiences in different cultures and societies.
+Our relationship with music is rooted to our experiences.
 The intellectual, emotional and social factors that connect us to music are different for every individual.

-I would love to hear about your experiences with discovering your love for music.
-Start a conversation!
+I would love to hear about your love for music!
+Why do you enjoy listening to the kind of music you listen to?
+What is your all-time favorite song and when did you first hear it?